Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 memory.

 Note that the title of this article isn't entirely accurate.
 A Python extension module is itself a shared library which is loaded by the Python interpreter at runtime.
-Thus SciPy actually contains many shared libaries and has done so from its earliest days.
+Thus SciPy actually contains many shared libraries and has done so from its earliest days.
 What we mean is the first regular shared library that's not a Python extension module.
 Also, although we've been talking in terms of linking programs with a shared library, in this case we are linking Python extension modules with a shared library.
 It's perfectly valid to link one shared library with one or more others.